fpopic/wt-interview-challenge/README.md

  Scala entry points are in: src/main/scala/com/waytation/conference/jobs

- PrepareDatastoreJob.scala -> ensures that the MySQL tables are empty.
+ 1. PrepareDatastoreJob.scala -> ensures that the MySQL tables are empty.

- DatastoreJob.scala  -> Spark job that's used to clean data from csv files and populate mysql tables.
+ 2. DatastoreJob.scala  -> Spark job that's used to clean data from csv files and populate mysql tables.

- AnalysisJob.scala -> Spark job that computes all results.
+ 3. AnalysisJob.scala -> Spark job that computes all results.

+ Note: I imported data from the CSV files and then saved the cleaned data to MySQL database, but to disk too (CSV out-folder from datastore.json CSV configuration) because reading data from disk (SSD) was a lot faster than from my local SQL database.

 #### 3. Analysis